-- GPS mapping to facilitate outfall location; - Electronic data collection: - Minimize the types of equipment needed for field work; - Ability to report a problem immediately when it is discovered; and, - Data collected is in ArcGIS format.
+- GPS mapping to facilitate outfall location; - Electronic data collection; - Minimize the types of equipment needed for field work; - Ability to report a problem immediately when it is discovered; - Ability to automatically create an outfall screening report; and, - Data collected is easily converted to a format for ArcGIS.

 Data collected during the ORI is maintained in the City's GIS dataset for stormwater outfalls.
-Screen shots of the ArcGIS Collector mobile application are provided in Figure 2.7. summary of the outfalls screened from 1 October 2020 through 30 September 2021 is provided in Table 2.2 and shown in Figure 2.8.
+Screen shots of the mobile application are provided in Figure 2.7.
+A summary of the outfalls screened from 1 October 2021 through 30 September 2022 is provided in Table 2-2 and shown in Figure 2.6.
 Copies of the outfall mapping forms are provided in Appendix B.

-Figure 2.7 ArcGIS Collector Application Screenshot
+Figure 2.7 Mobile Application Screen Shots

-Table 2.2 2021 Outfalls Screened by Watershed
+Table 2-2 2022 Outfalls Screened by Watershed